KamilKonopski/Budget-Manager/README.md

 # React + TypeScript + Vite

+The project aims to create a budget management tool personal, which allows you to track expenses and categorize transactions and generating reports.
+The application uses modern technologies frontend, ensuring fast loading time and responsive interface user

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: